How to Deal With Amazon Seller Support [GUIDE]

 - NOTE: Being as literal as possible makes things easier, provide as many screenshots of what your challenge is as you can.

-Top 10 Tips and Tricks To Deal With Amazon Seller Support
+Top 10 Tips To Deal With Amazon Seller Support

 Everyone knows that dealing with Amazon Seller Support is painful.